Cristóbal de Tapia: Biography

 In 1521 the bishop of Burgos, Juan Rodríguez de Fonseca, was president of the Council of the Indies, the body exercising direct royal control over the overseas empire of Spain.
 He was the dominant voice on the Council, and he was no friend of Cortés.
-In the spring of 1521, the Council passed a series of ordinances intended to reign in Cortés and strengthen Spanish control over the lands he had conquered.
+In the spring of 1521, the Council passed a series of ordinances intended to rein in Cortés and strengthen the crown's control over the lands he had conquered.
 These ordinances directed that Pánfilo de Narváez, held a prisoner in Veracruz by Cortés, should be released, and that an inspector should be sent to New Spain to investigate the conduct of the conqueror, and to render justice to the governor of Cuba, Diego Velázquez de Cuéllar, whose orders Cortés had refused to obey.

 At this time Emperor Charles V was attending to affairs in Germany.
 Spain was being governed by a regency headed by Adrian of Utrecht (later Pope Adrian VI).
 The ordinances were signed by Adrian at Burgos on April 11, 1521 and countersigned by Bishop Fonseca.